Table of Contents

 Method to Follow:

-- Combine all the ingredients into the clean bowl.
+- Combine all the ingredients in a clean bowl.

 - Mix them thoroughly to get a smooth mixture without lumps.